SIMEXP/fmriprep-reproducibility/code/containers/README.md

 ## Fuzzy mode

-fmriprep can be executed in "fuzzy" mode from the same image:
+fmriprep can be executed in "fuzzy" mode as follows:
 ```
-FUZZY=true singularity run ./fmriprep-lts.sif <args>
+singularity run ./fmriprep-lts-fuzzy.sif <args>
 ```

 This mode simulates machine error by introducing random perturbations in the results of mathematical functions.
 It is used to build a reference variability map in the tests.